 Any newly hired or rehired eligible employee is automatically enrolled in the Plan at a deferral of 3% of eligible compensation as soon as practical following a 30-day period, unless they elect otherwise.
-Participants may elect to contribute from 1% to 25% (15% for participants who are highly compensated) of their pre-tax eligible compensation pursuant to a salary deferral election, up to an annual maximum permitted under applicable laws and regulations governing 401(k) plans of \$18,000 and \$17,500 in 2015 and 2014, respectively, which is partially matched by the Company.
+Participants may elect to contribute from 1% to 25% (15% for participants who are highly compensated) of their pre-tax eligible compensation pursuant to a salary deferral election, up to an annual maximum permitted under applicable laws and regulations governing 401(k) plans of \$18,000 in 2016 and 2015, which is partially matched by the Company.
 Additionally, participants who are age 50 or who will attain age 50 prior to the end of the Plan year may make additional deferral contributions ("Catch-Up"), provided the participant made the maximum amount of deferral contributions permitted under the Plan.
-The maximum annual amount of allowable catch-up contributions for 2015 and 2014 is \$6,000 and \$5,500, respectively.
+The maximum annual amount of allowable catch-up contributions for 2016 and 2015 is \$6,000.
 Participants may choose to make after-tax deferral contributions as a Roth contribution ("Roth") instead of or in addition to pre-tax deferral contributions, subject to the same limitations, which may be partially matched by the Company.
 The Plan also allows participants to invest from 1% to 10% of their after-tax compensation, which is not matched by the Company.
 Plan participants may make transfers between funds or suspend their contributions at any time.
 They may also contribute amounts representing distributions from other qualified defined benefit or contribution plans ("Rollovers").